210 Main Street,

 1 person favorited this theater

 The current owner restored and renovated it in 1996, employing the architectural firm Killis Arnold & Associates.
-I’m not sure how much of the decor is original.
+I’m not sure how much of the décor is original.
 The entire auditorium seems to have been redone, save the wooden floor, which still has scars where the old seats were mounted.

 I believe the outdoor ticket booth and marquee are reproduction, but the vertical was manufactured by a company that no longer seems to be in business.
-The theater has a video store in the old dressing rooms, and a very nice concession stand with generous helpings.
+The theatre has a video store in the old dressing rooms, and a very nice concession stand with generous helpings.

-The theater, and indeed the entire town, are a shining example of what a small town can do besides fold up its sidewalks.
+The theatre, and indeed the entire town, are a shining example of what a small town can do besides fold up its sidewalks.
 And no, the answer doesn’t include Wal-Mart or any other tacky garbage.
 I must thank the manager, Rob Talley, for turning his neon back on after closing so I could photograph it.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.